 - DRIPs provide an option to purchase fractional shares.
-For Example: If a person is holding 105 stocks of a company which is trading currently INR 100 each and receives a dividend of INR 5 per share, so the person will receive a dividend of INR 525.
-Now in case of Dividend Re-investment Plan, considering the stock price of INR 100 per share, a person will receive additional 5.25 shares in his account.
+For Example: If a person is holding 105 stocks of a company that is trading currently INR 100 each and receives a dividend of INR 5 per share, so the person will receive a dividend of INR 525.
+Now in case of the Dividend Reinvestment Plan, considering the stock price of INR 100 per share, a person will receive additional 5.25 shares in his account.

-- In the case of Dividend Reinvestment Plan, a dividend is re-invested in shares at a price lower than current market price which is not the case with manual reinvestment.
+- In the case of the Dividend Reinvestment Plan, a dividend is reinvested in shares at a price lower than the current market price which is not the case with manual reinvestment.

 - Dividend Reinvestment Plan is particularly good for long term investments.
 They allow the shareholder to accumulate more shares without investing further money from their regular income.